-I am Chloë, the therapist and scientist behind Reflexation Therapy.
-I moved towards mind-body therapy work after an established career in academic science and science communication.
-Here’s a bit of my story.
+I am Chloë, the therapist and scientist behind Reflexation.
+I moved towards mind-body therapy and yoga after an established career in academic science and science communication.

 As a scientist, I studied Natural Sciences (Durham University, 1st Class BSc J.Hons), did my PhD in evolutionary developmental biology at the University Museum of Zoology Cambridge and afterwards spent several years in diverse science communication roles.
 I love science, especially biology and geology, and am in awe of the forces that have shaped our bodies and the world around us.

 I am interested in how the mind and body can work together effectively, and throughout my PhD years I explored (and experienced!) the effects of complementary therapy, mindfulness and NLP coaching on the immune system, nervous system and general well-being.
-After my PhD I did a Diploma in Life Coaching (Distinction) and qualified as a Neuro-Linguistic Programming (NLP) Practitioner.
+After my PhD I trained and qualified as a Life Coach and Neuro-Linguistic Programming (NLP) Practitioner.
 NLP-Coaching is a powerful way to achieve change and transformation, and it provides tools that fit seamlessly into everyday life.
 Since 2010 I have been a professional member of the ANLP (Association for Neuro Linguistic Programming).

 I moved to Cornwall in 2012 as a new mum and looked after my children full time, with some inspiring part time work later on, teaching A-Level geology at Truro School and Helston College.
-Although I chose not to pursue a career in teaching I enjoy volunteering at my children’s primary school and sharing my passion for science and education with any age group!
+Although I chose not to pursue a career in teaching, these days I enjoy volunteering at my children’s primary school and sharing my passion for science and education with any age group!